ikergarcia1996/Iker-Garcia-Ferrero/blog.md

 ---

 <h2><img src="https://github.com/hitz-zentroa/GoLLIE/blob/main/assets/GoLLIE.png?raw=true" width="25"> GoLLIE: Guideline-following Large Language Model for Information Extraction</h2>
-Oscar Sainz, Iker García-Ferrero, Rodrigo Agerri, Oier Lopez de Lacalle, German Rigau and Eneko Agirre
+Oscar Sainz, <ins>Iker García-Ferrero</ins>, Rodrigo Agerri, Oier Lopez de Lacalle, German Rigau and Eneko Agirre

 **TL;DR**: We present GoLLIE, a Large Language Model trained to follow annotation guidelines.
 GoLLIE outperforms previous approaches on zero-shot Information Extraction and allows the user to perform inferences with annotation schemas defined on the fly.
 Different from previous approaches, GoLLIE is able to follow detailed definitions and does not only rely on the knowledge already encoded in the LLM.